Taxonomy

 Justification

 Euphorbia suffulta has a restricted range, with an extent of occurrence (EOO) of 3495 km².
 It is known from five locations, but is likely to be more common as its range is botanically poorly explored.
 It is declining due to ongoing habitat loss and degradation, and is also potentially vulnerable to prolonged droughts.
+It is listed as Vulnerable under criteria B1ab(iii).

 Distribution